-- physical exam to rule out any other medical conditions that could cause symptoms, such as thyroid disease
+- a physical exam to rule out any other medical conditions that could cause your symptoms, such as thyroid disease

-- mental health evaluation, which may include a questionnaire and interviews with family members
+- a mental health evaluation, which may include a questionnaire and interviews with family members

 - using the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) to compare your symptoms with the official criteria for bipolar disorder